Carlos J. Alfonso, is a founding principal and CEO of Alfonso Architects as well as Alliant Partners, a real estate investment company.

 Harold B. Barrand received his Bachelor of Design from The University of Florida and his Bachelor of Architecture from The University of Miami.
 He worked as an architect in various firms over his 12-year tenure in Miami.
 In 1990 he moved to Tallahassee to work for the State Department of Management Services, Division of Building Construction as a Project Manager, eventually becoming a Director.
 While there he served as the Fixed Capital Outlays Projects Manager, managing a multi-million dollar statewide program.

-Barrand joined the University of Florida in 2001, quickly moving into the Assistant and ultimately the Associate Director role with the Physical Plant Division where he managed the Architecture and Engineering Department.
+Barrand joined the University of Florida in 2001, quickly moving into the Assistant and ultimately the Associate Director role with the Facilities Services Division where he managed the Architecture and Engineering Department.
 He is currently the Director of Minor projects/University Architect with the Planning, Design, and Construction team.
 He provides leadership to a talented team of Project Managers, Architects, and Interior Designers managing a diverse array of Minor projects, which encompass the Campus and Health Science Center.
 His motto is "We manage small projects that have huge impacts to the quality of life for students, faculty, and staff."

 Barrand is a registered architect in the State of Florida and is passionate about Historic Preservation.
 He has received honors and awards from the Florida Trust for Historic Preservation based on the Outstanding Preservation Project in the Adaptive Use of a Historic Structure.
 He served on the Board of Architects, the Dade Heritage Trust board, as well as the Historical Association of South Florida, to name a few.
 Currently he serves on several Campus review committees.